dogweather/forkful/content/en/typescript/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file means making a file that's only needed for a short while, usually during a program's execution.
-Programmers do it for tasks like storing data that's too big for memory, sharing info between processes, or saving state during complex operations.

 ## How to:
 Creating a temporary file in TypeScript isn't baked in, but you can use the `fs` module in Node.js to do the job.
 Here's a simple way to create and use a temporary file.